-- Chapter one of Working Together to Safeguard Children, which includes a mythbusting guide to information sharing; - Information Sharing: Advice for Practitioners Providing Safeguarding Services to Children, Young People, Parents and Carers.
-The seven golden rules for sharing information will be especially useful; - The Information Commissioner's Office (ICO), which includes ICO GDPR FAQs and guidance from the department; and - Data protection: toolkit for schools Guidance to support schools with data protection activity, including compliance with the GDPR.
+- Chapter one of Working Together to Safeguard Children, which includes a myth-busting guide to information sharing; - Information Sharing: Advice for Practitioners Providing Safeguarding Services to Children, Young People, Parents and Carers.
+The seven golden rules for sharing information will be especially useful; - The Information Commissioner's Office (ICO), which includes ICO GDPR FAQs and guidance from the department; and - Data protection: toolkit for schools Guidance to support schools with data protection activity, including compliance with the GDPR. - 291.
 When a child leaves the school, the DSL will ensure their child protection file is transferred to the new school or college as soon as possible (within five working days of the child starting at their new school or college), ensuring secure transit, and confirmation of receipt will be obtained.
 We will transfer the child protection file separately from the main pupil file.
-As a receiving school we will ensure key staff such as DSLs and SENCOs, are aware as required.
-In addition to the child protection file, the DSL will share any relevant safeguarding information with the new school or college in advance of a child leaving, including where a child has been or is open to 'Channel' Panel.
+As a receiving school we will ensure key staff such as DSL's and SENDCO's, are aware as required.
+On receiving the child protection and safeguarding record for each child a DSL or a deputy will ensure a note is entered on to the child's child protection and safeguarding record and summarise any concerns from the information they have received. - 292.
+In addition to the child protection file.
+The DSL will share any relevant safeguarding information with the new school or college in advance of a child leaving, including where a child has been or is open to 'Channel' Panel.
 If we are the current host school, we will not photocopy and retain child protection records.
-This is deemed from the Information Commissioners Office that this would contravene The Data Protection Act 2018, but rather produce a chronology to pass on with the child protection records and retain a copy of this chronology for themselves for audit purposes, this would be deemed as best practice.

-All child protection records are reviewed annually in the summer term by the DSL (or deputy) and checked to be chronological, tidy, legible and factual in content.
+This is deemed from the Information Commissioners Office that this would contravene The Data Protection Act 2018, but rather produce a chronology to pass on with the child protection records and retain a copy of this chronology for themselves for audit purposes, this would be deemed as best practice. - 293.
+All child protection records are reviewed annually in the summer term by the DSL (or a deputy) and checked to be chronological, tidy, legible and factual in content.
 The exception to this is safeguarding records where there are concerns of CSE, these are checked by the DSL every six months.
 This should be undertaken each year, as records may sometimes be immediately required by professionals.
-Where reports are needed for child protection and safeguarding meetings, these should include attendance figures.

-Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare of children.
+Where reports are needed for child protection and safeguarding meetings, these should include attendance figures. - 294.
+Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare of children. - 295.
 We will follow the guidance on the child protection file set out in Annex C KCSIE.